-The College of Science and Engineering (CSE), Department of Geosciences at James Cook University Queensland Australia, invites highly qualified students to apply for postgraduate studies in the field of geosciences.
+The College of Science and Engineering (CSE) at James Cook University Queensland Australia, invites highly qualified students to apply for postgraduate studies in the field of geosciences.

-James Cook University provides access to the outstanding Precambrian to recent geology of tropical Australia, Papua New Guinea and the SW Pacific, with easy access to the Great Barrier Reef, savannah landscapes, and numerous world-class mineral deposits.
+Studying at James Cook University will provide access to the outstanding Precambrian geology of tropical Australia, Papua New Guinea and the SW Pacific, with easy access to the Great Barrier Reef, savannah landscapes, and numerous world-class mineral deposits.
 JCU's research in geology, geochemistry and physical geography is recognised internationally.

 Scholarships in all fields of geosciences are available for highly qualified students and additional scholarships may be available to incoming students to supplement their income.

-On-going research projects in Earth and Oceans include the study of:
+On-going research projects in natural and physical Sciences include the study of:

 Email email@example.com at any time of year to express your interest.
 Include a brief description of your research interests, an up-to-date CV, academic transcripts from relevant degrees and your publication history (papers and abstracts).